+Interpret

-Interpret Understanding of the nature of Indigenous Peoples, in terms of communication styles, is key to their successful employment.
+Understanding of the nature of Indigenous Peoples, in terms of communication styles, is key to their successful employment.
 In reality, organizations often have different employees from many cultural backgrounds so this is an important organizational-level skill.

-CASE IN POINT: Learning to interpret, for instance, the quiet nature of an Indigenous employee is important in terms of understanding workplace dynamics.
+Learning to interpret, for instance, the quiet nature of an Indigenous employee is important in terms of understanding workplace dynamics.
 Instead of being difficult or uninterested in your conversation, they simply could be shy or not comfortable being asked about very important or personal questions about beliefs.
 In some instances, an Indigenous employee may also prefer to not respond to an inquiry in a public setting.
 Respect plays an important role here.
 Don't make assumptions and interpret a quiet nature as anything else if you're not informed firsthand.

 Always ask yourself: how do you interpret feelings or situations if you have no cultural sensitivity knowledge to begin with?
 Many Indigenous employees are the minority in a workplace and need educated allies, a support structure, and advocates so that they feel safe to openly engage with the workings of many mainstream work environments.

-Indigenous Employment Toolkit Case Study Enhance Energy, a small CCUS company with around 50 employees in Alberta and Saskatchewan, is making significant strides in its commitment to reconciliation with Indigenous communities.
-Recognizing that all its staff are settlers, Enhance has focused on meaningful engagement with Indigenous history and the importance of reconciliation in their work.
-To make their efforts authentic, Enhance worked with a consulting firm to develop a reconciliation action plan.
+Indigenous Employment Toolkit Case Study

+Enhance Energy, a small CCUS company with around 50 employees in Alberta and Saskatchewan, is making significant strides in its commitment to reconciliation with Indigenous communities.
+Recognizing that all its staff are settlers, Enhance has focused on meaningful knowledge building about Truth and Reconciliation and Indigenous Awareness, along with the importance of reconciliation in their work.

+To make their efforts authentic and Indigenous-led, Enhance worked with an Indigenous-owned consulting firm to develop a reconciliation vision, commitment and roadmap.
 They also offered staff the University of Alberta's "Indigenous Canada" course, which covers the history and present-day experiences of Indigenous peoples.
-Eighteen of 20 corporate employees signed up, with discussions fostering personal and professional reflection.
+More than 90% of all corporate employees, along with representative from Enhance Energy's field operations, signed up to participate.
+These group discussions created space for knowledge sharing, as well as personal and professional reflection.
 Initially, some staff were hesitant, but over time, many engaged in tough conversations about the legacy of residential schools and ongoing trauma in Indigenous communities.
-Enhance has also partnered with the Maskwacis Employment Centre to learn how to better engage Indigenous communities, particularly in workforce planning.
-One-third of the corporate office attended a workshop on Indigenous engagement, leading to further efforts to support Indigenous employment and community initiatives.
+Enhance has also fostered relationships with the Maskwacis Employment Centre to learn how to better engage Indigenous communities, particularly in workforce and capacity building.
+One-third of the corporate office attended a workshop on Indigenous Engagement, and other employees have participated in MEC career fairs and events, leading to further efforts to support Indigenous employment and community initiatives.

 Despite concerns that their small size would limit their impact, Enhance has realized that even small steps can lead to meaningful outcomes.
 The initiative has transformed staff perspectives, with many now viewing Indigenous engagement as an integral part of their work.
 Enhance's reconciliation efforts are focused on building genuine relationships based on understanding and trust.
 This journey highlights how even small organizations can contribute to reconciliation and positive change, and how organizations are able to find their own paths to reconciliation.

+Learn to accept all nation members as not all the same.
+Acceptance is important as in native culture you have two-spirited members who take culture seriously and are often misread."

+Joan D. Currie Montana First Nation Councilwoman